 When is an Occupancy Permit Required?

-In the City of Saskatoon buildings defined as high risk are required to obtain an interim occupancy permit.
+In the City of Saskatoon, buildings defined as high risk are required to obtain an interim occupancy permit.
 In addition, an occupancy permit may be required at the discretion of the local authority, the Saskatoon Fire Department or building owner in cases where occupancy is needed prior to all building and plumbing permits being closed.

 When is an Occupancy Permit Not Required?

 Buildings not defined as high risk are not required to obtain an occupancy permit.
+However, a certificate of occupancy may be required at the discretion of the local authority, the Saskatoon Fire Department or building owner.

-New one and two unit dwellings may access the occupancy permit programs however, closed plumbing permits and closed building permits do indicate that a one or two unit dwelling is ready for occupancy in the City of Saskatoon.
+New one and two unit dwellings and row houses may access the occupancy permit programs however, closed plumbing permits and closed building permits do indicate that a one or two unit dwelling is ready for occupancy in the City of Saskatoon.
 (In order to determine if your permits are closed, you can access the Property Information Online Tool for residential properties).

 The City of Saskatoon currently offers: